NSombekke/Logic-LLM/improved_blogpost.md

 ## <a name="conclusion">Conclusion</a>
 Our experiments show that it is possible to use Logic-LM with open-source language models.
-However the achieved performance with one SoTA open-source language model (Llama-3) is clearly lower than the performance of the closed-source GPT models.
-The GPT models scored better on all datasets except on PrOntoQA, where Llama performed better than ChatGPT.
-Interestingly with the Standard and CoT method similar performance was achieved to ChatGPT and GPT 3.5, so only Logic-LM really drops in performance with the open-source model.
+However the achieved performance with the used SoTA open-source language model (Llama-3) is shown to be lower than the performance of the closed-source GPT models, especially with the 8B version of Llama-3.
 It should be noted that once better open-source models become available, they could perform equally as good or better than closed-source models, since the achieved performance is evidently related to the used language model.

 Using Llama-3 we observed that the performance of Logic-LM is significantly worse than the Standard and CoT methods, except on the LogicalDeduction dataset, where Logic-LM performed slightly better.
 This contradicts the findings of the original authors, since they found Logic-LM to outperform the other 2 methods on almost all datasets with all three GPT models.
 This is likely due to a difference in performance of the open-source language model itself.
 Moreover the difference could lead to wrong input for the logic solvers, making them unable to correctly solve the problems. (*More analysis will follow in final version*)